Enviro

 Modbus-RTU

-Number of Physical Sensors 1 x Physical Port with 4 pins (VCC,A,B,GND)
+Number of Physical Sensors 1 x Physical Port with 4 inputs (VCC,A,B,GND)

 Number of Supported Sensors (SW/HW) Multiple slaves with external combiner